 How Many Balloons Does it Take To Make a Balloon Arch?

+The number of balloons you use is totally up to you.
 This depends on how big you want your balloon arch to be.
 If you are making a single small balloon arch, I recommend ordering at minimum a package of 40 balloons to be safe.
 I actually always get 50-100 balloons when I’m making my own balloon arch to be sure I have enough.

 How Long Does it Take to Make Balloon Garlands?